jundalisay/spblist/content/en/research/hegel/spirit/part-c/section-5d.md

 Because of this self subsistence they therefore get the name of kinds of “matter”, which is neither a body nor a property of a body; certainly no one would call acid, positive and negative electricity, heat, (3) etc., bodies.

-{{< s v='252' >}}  Matter, on the contrary, is not a thing that exists, it is being in the sense of universal being, or being in the way the concept is being.
+{{< s v='252' >}}  Matter, on the contrary, is not a thing that exists.

+It is being in the sense of universal being, or being in the way the concept is being.

-Reason, still instinctive, correctly draws this distinction without being conscious that it (reason), by the very fact of its testing the law in every sense-particular, cancels the merely sensuous existence of the law; and, when it construes the moments of the law as forms of matter, their essential nature is taken to be something universal, and specifically expressed as a non-sensuous element of sense, an incorporeal and yet objective existence.
+Reason, still instinctive, correctly draws this distinction without being conscious that reason, by its testing the law in every sense-particular, cancels the mere sensuous existence of the law.

+When it construes the moments of the law as forms of matter, their essential nature is taken to be something universal, and specifically expressed as a non-sensuous element of sense, an incorporeal and yet objective existence.

 {{< s v='253' >}} What turn does its result take?